Below are frequently asked questions about Time Extension Notices from government agencies like IRCC, CBSA and CSIS.

 - notice to a third party is required to advise him or her that his or her information is the subject of a request

-If a time extension is required then the government agency will inform the requestor of the extension.
+If a time extension is required then the government agency may inform the requestor of the extension.
 This notification will tell you about the extension and its length and the notification is sent within 30 days of the government agency receiving the request.

 What is the length of a time extension?